Amenhotep19/parking-lot-counter-go/README.md

 Now you should be ready to build and run the reference platform application code.

-## How it Works
+## How It Works

 The application uses a video source, such as a camera, to grab frames, and then uses a Deep Neural Network (DNNs) to process the data.
 The network detects vehicles in the frame, and then if successful it tracks the vehicles leaving and entering the parking area adjusting the counts of the vehicles in the parking area thus providing the information about the available parking spaces.

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a parking space data analytics system.

-The DNN model used in this application is an Intel® optimized models that is part of the Intel® Distribution of OpenVINO™ toolkit.
+This application users DNN models optimized for Intel® architecture.
+These models are part of the Intel® Distribution of OpenVINO™ toolkit.

-You can find it here:
+Find it here:

 - `/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001`